 Are you on board?
 Then, here are a few ways to make our democracy stronger, even today when it feels weaker than ever:

 Vote.
 Of course, vote.
 In 2020, we had the biggest turnout ever, for what even former Pres.
 Trump’s top elections official said was the most secure election ever, something confirmed by about 60 judges and elections officials in every single state.
 All of that was democracy at its best.
 That was followed by democracy at its weakest: Just 22 percent of voters cast a ballot this past November, for District Attorney, City Controller and a whole slew of judges.
-We can—and must—do better.
+On November 8, 2022, we can — and must — do better.

 Fact-check your facts.
 See above: The election was fair and it was decisive.
 But years of sharing lies and half-truths have made it easy to convince millions of Americans that it wasn’t.
 Bookmark the non-partisan factcheck.org at Penn’s Annenberg School of Communications and check in everyday.
 Their list of most-read articles last year included everything from Biden’s incorrectly accusing the Trump administration of not trying to send people to China to investigate Covid-19, to misinformation in the President’s State of the Union, to many things about the Coronavirus.